-New for the Spring 2019 semester, the AMI Filmcraft Workshop Series gives students and members of the Duke community the opportunity develop hard skills and advance their ability in practical areas of filmmaking, and includes topics in cinematography, editing, post-production, and sound.
+New for the Spring 2019 semester, the AMI Filmcraft Workshop Series gives students the opportunity to develop hard skills and advance their ability in practical areas of filmmaking, and includes topics in cinematography, editing, post-production, and sound.

-These workshops are open to all, with no sign-up, registration or previous experience required.
+These workshops are open to the Duke community, with no sign-up, registration or previous experience required.

 In the new Arts of the Moving Image Studio, room 232 in the Rubenstein Arts Center.